-In order for a healthcare organization to participate in and receive payment from the Medicare or Medicaid programs, it must be certified as complying with the Conditions of Participation (CoP), or standards, set forth in federal regulations.
+For a health care organization to participate in and receive payment from the Medicare or Medicaid program, it must be certified as complying with the Conditions of Participation (CoP), or standards, set forth in federal regulations.
 This certification is based on a survey conducted by a state agency on behalf of the Centers for Medicare & Medicaid Services (CMS).
 However, if a national accrediting organization, such as the Joint Commission, has and enforces standards that meet the federal Conditions of Participation, CMS may grant the accrediting organization "deeming" authority and "deem" each accredited health care organization as meeting the Medicare and Medicaid certification requirements.
-The healthcare organization would have "deemed status" and would not be subject to the Medicare survey and certification process.
+The health care organization would have "deemed status" and would not be subject to the Medicare survey and certification process.

 The Joint Commission and Deemed Status